openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 The factory method returns a builder object which holds a "larval" `SpecializationAnchor` object of the correct shape.

-While the specialization object is larval, the builder object can be requested to initialize the specialization object's record of parameter bindings and species.
+While the specialization anchor object is larval, the builder object can be requested to initialize the anchor's record of its public and private selectors and its species.
 (Other actions are TBD.)
+This allows the bootstrap method detailed control over the decoding and normalization of selectors, and the division of specialization between a public species type and other private reflective or configuration information.

 This information is stored permanently in a newly created `SpecializationAnchor` object and returned to the bootstrap method.